ChrisRatliff/DigDeeperCTF/README.md

 # DigDeeperCTF
 Situation: You are a penetration tester who has been hired to breach the security of MineTech, a mining company out of Rolla, Missouri.
-After gaining access to the network, you are to find the employee ID of Joe Miner, a mining engineer working for the company and submit the ID.
+After gaining access to the network, you are to find the employee file of Joe Miner, a mining engineer working for the company and submit the flag.
 Objective:

 Find the flag hidden within the stolen data after breaching the mining company's security.